Heat Mode Charging and Testing Class

 Subscribe to our Youtube channel

+When connecting to a heat pump in heat mode, you will connect your low side to the common suction port.
 That port is located between the reversing valve and the compressor on the suction line, which will always be the suction line regardless of operating mode.
 The line between the air handler and the reversing valve is referred to as the “vapor line” regardless of operating mode; it can serve as either the suction line or discharge line.

 Start your heat pump jobs by looking at the entire system, starting with a wide scope and narrowing your focus as you inspect the system.
 If there’s any frost on the outdoor coil, make sure you get it off the coil before taking any measurements.
 You can get rid of the frost by running the system in cooling mode, as the system will take its indoor heat to the frozen outdoor coil.